-In older and adolescent boys, circumcision is usually done under general anesthesia while the child is completely asleep.
+In older and adolescent boys, circumcision is most often done under general anesthesia so the boy is asleep and pain free.
 The foreskin is removed and stitched onto the remaining skin of the penis.
 Stitches that dissolve are used to close the wound.
-They will be absorbed by the body within 7 to 10 days.
+They will be absorbed by the body within 7-10 days.
 The wound may take up to 3 weeks to heal.

 Why the Procedure Is Performed:

-Ciurcumcision is often performed in healthy boys for cultural or religious reasons.
-In the United States, a newborn boy is usually circumcised before he leaves the hospital.
+Circumcision is often performed in healthy boys for cultural or religious reasons.
+In the United States, a newborn boy is often circumcised before he leaves the hospital.
 Jewish boys, however, are circumcised when they are 8 days old.